Himalayan to Hawaiian: Different Types of Salt

 You might have wondered what makes kosher salt ‘kosher’.
 The term ‘kosher’ refers to food prepared in accordance with traditional dietary standards for those of certain Jewish faiths – kosher salt thus doesn’t contain impurities.
 It has a coarse texture and is also commonly referred to as ‘kitchen salt’ or ‘flaky salt’ due to its large grains.

 This type of salt is often used to pickle and preserve vegetables and meat.
 Traditionally, kosher salt is used for removing blood on the surface of raw meat.
 Everyday uses include seasoning meat or sprinkling over salads; it isn’t normally used in baking.
-If you don’t have kosher salt, Himalayan pink salt can normally be used as a substitute.

 Despite similarities, fleur de sel is used for last-minute seasoning and garnishing, whereas Maldon salt can be used as an all-purpose salt.